SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Evaluation

-We conducted a survey on 41 employees of organization X (removed for anonymity) to get the qualitative feedback on the test scenarios and corresponding tests generated by \tool.
-2pt \textit{Survey design.} Table~\ref{tb:survey} presents the survey questionnaire.
-Broadly, it is divided into four major sections.
+We conducted a survey with 41 professional software developers to get qualitative feedback on the test scenarios and corresponding tests generated by \tool.

+2pt \textit{Survey design.} Table~\ref{tb:survey} presents the survey questionnaire, which is broadly divided into four sections.

-2pt \textbf{Professional Background.} This section presents seven questions about participants’ professional backgrounds, covering their roles, experience in SE and Java, and involvement in API testing.
-It also assesses their familiarity with automated API test generators, the frequency of API testing tasks, and the time typically spent writing high-quality tests involving multiple API calls.
-2pt \textbf{Test scenario quality.} For this section, we selected three relatively easy-to-understand applications—PetClinic, Feature-service, and App-X. Participants could select one of the applications based on their preference.
-They were then shown three LLM-generated test scenarios with corresponding Java code.
-The scenarios were selected from top-performing model–application pairs (as identified in RQ2): o1 for PetClinic and Feature-service, and DeepSeek-R1-32B for App-X. From multiple runs, three scenarios were randomly sampled for each case.
-Contextual information about the application and relevant endpoints was provided to aid comprehension.
-Participants evaluated each scenario based on understandability, functional relevance, and whether they would include it in the test suite for the application.
+2pt \textbf{Professional Background.} This section presents seven questions, covering the participants’ professional backgrounds, their roles, experience in software engineering and Java, familiarity with automated API test generators, and time spent in writing API tests.
+2pt \textbf{Test scenario quality.} We selected three applications for the user study---PetClinic, Feature-service, and App-X. Participants could select any one of these applications; they were then shown three LLM-generated test scenarios with the corresponding Java test cases.
+From multiple \tool runs, three scenarios were randomly sampled per case.
+Participants were given contextual information about the application and relevant endpoints to aid comprehension.
+They were then asked to evaluate each scenario for understandability, functional relevance, and inclusion in a test suite.
 2pt \textbf{Generated test quality.} For each test scenario, participants reviewed the corresponding generated code and assessed its clarity and quality.
 They evaluated whether the test's purpose was clear, the structure logical, and naming conventions (e.g., variables, methods, classes) felt natural.
 They also judged whether the test accurately implemented the described scenario, whether the API call sequence was meaningful, and whether the assertions were appropriate and relevant.
-2pt \textbf{Overall feedback.} In this section, participants could provide more detailed feedback regarding the strengths and weaknesses of \tool, as well as suggestions for tool improvement.
+2pt \textbf{Overall feedback.} In this section, participants could provide more detailed feedback on \tool, including suggestions for improvement.